00-Evan/00-Evan.github.io/_posts/2019/2019-07-08-coming-soon-to-shattered-new-friends.md

   teaser: /assets/images/2019/2019-07-08/header.png
   width: 1260px

-#This field is parsed by Shattered Pixel Dungeon to display an ingame icon in its news feed
+#These tags are parsed by Shattered Pixel Dungeon to determine display in its news feed
 #262 = dried rose sprite
-tag: ["ITEM: 262", "SHPD_INGAME"]
+tag: ["ITEM: 262", "SHPD_INGAME", "SHPD_ICON_v475: ITEM: 262"]
 ---

 Hey Dungeoneers, the next Shattered update is coming soon, here's what to expect!